-Just say no to “seasoned” … unless you are, in fact, cooking.
+Just say no to the word “seasoned,” unless you are, in fact, cooking.
 While there is a place for adjectives on a resume or profile, few are as likely to create negative connotation as “seasoned.”
-The intent is to imply that you have tremendous experience or are battle tested, but it comes across as potentially too senior for a particular role.
+The intent is to imply that you have tremendous experience or are battle tested, but it could sound as if you are potentially too senior for a particular role.

-As a lawyer, especially a partner-level attorney, don’t spend time discussing your illustrious high school career.
-Hopefully you’ve done plenty of things that are far more recent, relevant and compelling.
+As a lawyer, don’t spend time discussing your illustrious high school career.
+Just don’t.
+Hopefully you’ve done plenty of more recent things that are far more relevant and compelling.

 Describing your experience by ending with the word “etc.” makes it sound like you were too lazy to finish your thought.
 Rather, you should say that you worked on specific matters, including x, y and z.